manicprone/joint-kit/README.md

   },
 };

-// Leverage the appropriate Joint Action to implement your operation: joint.createItem(spec, input)
+// Leverage the appropriate Joint Action to handle the operation: joint.createItem(spec, input)
   .then((payload) => { ... })
   .catch((error) => { ... });